 These distinctive features offer enterprises the means to deliver compelling messages and create great customer relationships.
 Next, let’s look at why businesses are rapidly adopting RCS.

-RCS statistics on adoption rates
+RCS statistics on business adoption

 Customer engagement statistics that show RCS’ potential